zipvilization/Zipvilization/world/time/index.md

 It produces blocks.

-Zipvilization interprets a defined quantity of that objective progression as a biological cycle.
+The canonical rules of Zipvilization interpret a defined quantity of that progression as a biological cycle.

-> **Blockchain describes how progression is measured.**
+> **Blockchain provides the progression.**
 >
-> **Zipvilization describes what that progression means.**
+> **Zipvilization gives that progression meaning.**

-The mechanism remains technical.

-The consequence becomes part of the world.

 ---

-# One Cycle
+# One Biological Cycle

 The canonical biological unit of Time is:

 > **1 cycle = 65,536 blocks**

-A cycle is not one day, one week, one month, or an arbitrary period chosen for convenience.
+A cycle is not defined as one day, one week or one month.

 Its canonical definition is block-based.

-This matters because Human-time estimates may vary with the underlying blockchain environment.
+This matters because Human-time estimates depend on actual block production and may vary.

-The world therefore depends on:

-**blocks**

-rather than on an approximation of how long those blocks may take.

-> **The blockchain provides the clock.**
+The biological rule does not.

+> **Blocks are canonical.**
 >
-> **Zipvilization gives that clock meaning.**
+> **Clock time is a Human translation.**

 ---